Brockon Credit Repair Denver logo

 Depina differentiates itself through several claims: no upfront charges for dispute services, free re-audits at each stage, direct contact with creditors and collection agencies using "advanced tactics," and a commitment to continue fighting after initial disputes if items are not removed.
 They also emphasize helping clients achieve "lender-ready credit" by understanding what lenders seek in credit profiles.
 The company provides a detailed action plan after the credit audit that outlines negative accounts, potential errors, and improvement strategies tailored to individual financial goals.

 However, important caveats apply.
 The website makes aggressive claims about timelines ("results as fast as 30 days") that may not apply uniformly to all clients.
-The company's pricing is not transparent on the website—only services and processes are detailed.
-No independent verification of their dispute success rates or client outcomes is provided.
+The company's pricing is not listed on the website—only services and processes are detailed.
+No comparable public verification context of their dispute success rates or client outcomes is provided.
 Consumers should verify that Depina is properly licensed and compliant with credit repair organization laws (CROA) in their state before engaging services, as this information is not clearly displayed on the website.

 Services & Features